bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 will continue scaling step by step until the threshold is reached.
 In this way it will scale in a more controlled way.

-## Scale-Down criteria
+## Compute nodes Scale-Down criteria

-KAS Fleet Manager will scale down if all the following conditions are true:
+KAS Fleet Manager will scale down compute nodes of a data plane cluster if all the following conditions are true:

 * **All** (notice the difference with scale-up criteria) of the reported Kafka attribute values have crossed their corresponding Scale-Down threshold